How to Get Into Duke University Fuqua School of Business

 This aforementioned elective course was created by Professor Aaron Chatterji and quickly became a student favorite.
 The course explores the relationship between business and politics via current events and real issues affecting companies. “[The] Advanced Corporate Strategy [course] created a safe, professional space to exchange opinions and ideas with my peers,” a Fuqua student said on the Duke Daytime MBA Student Blog. “[Professor Chatterji] did an excellent job of facilitating the discussion and getting us to question the beliefs we walked in with.
 We learned from one another and although there were times where we agreed to disagree, I felt I was able to get a clear understanding of another leader’s perspective, a skill necessary for every well-rounded leader of consequence.”

-“Leadership Communications”
+“Leadership Communication”

-The “Leadership Communications” course is part of the required Fall Term 1 core curriculum at Fuqua.
+The two-part “Leadership Communication” course is part of the required core curriculum at Fuqua.
 The class preps students for summer internships in between their two years of MBA studies by teaching them how to present to the leaders of their internship companies and by bolstering their speaking skills via improvised speaking practices and formal group presentations.
 “Leadership Communications teaches you, and more importantly gives you the opportunity to practice, public speaking skills that will help you rock your final summer internship presentation,” a Fuqua student wrote in the Duke Daytime MBA Student Blog, calling the class “probably [their] favorite at Fuqua during the first few terms.”

 Duke Fuqua’s 2024-2025 Essay Prompts